For Fatherland and Freedom/LNNK: Government

 Roberts Zīle, party leader from 2006–2011 served in the government from 1997 to 2004, and was TB/LNNK's candidate for Prime Minister in 2006 and 2010.

 "For Fatherland and Freedom" was a part of coalition governments from December 1995 to February 2004.
 From 1997 to 1998, its representative, Guntars Krasts, was the prime minister.
 From February 2004 until November 2006, the party was in opposition.
-Although it only gained 8 seats in the 2006 election, the party was invited to become part of the ruling coalition, and it agreed to join.
+Although it only gained 8 seats in the 2006 election, the party was invited to become part of the ruling coalition in the Kalvītis cabinet, and it agreed to join.
+Gaidis Bērziņš became Minister of Justice, Jurijs Strods Minister of Economics, and Normunds Broks Minister for Special Assignments for Cooperation with EU Financial Institutions.

 "For Fatherland and Freedom" campaigned as a strong supporter of Latvia's national interests and opponent of a federal Europe.
 "For Fatherland and Freedom" won 29% of votes and 4 of Latvia's 9 seats in the 2004 European Parliament election.
-In the 2009 European election, the party lost most of its support, falling from nearly 30% to 7.5%, resulting in the loss of 3 of its 4 European seats.
+In the 2009 European election, the party won 7.5% of the vote and retained one of its four seats in the European Parliament.

 The party attempted to join the centre-right Unity electoral alliance in 2010, but was rejected.
-Instead it joined with the more nationalist All for Latvia!
-(VL) in the National Alliance (Nacionālā Apvienība).
-In the 2010 election, the Alliance won eight seats, with VL winning six of them and TB/LNNK reduced to two.
+Instead, it joined with the populist radical right All for Latvia! to form the electoral alliance National Alliance (Nacionālā Apvienība).
+In the 2010 election, the National Alliance won eight seats, with All for Latvia! winning six of them and TB/LNNK reduced to two.
+Unity invited the electoral alliance to join the coalition, but the offer was withdrawn a few days later after the Society for Political Change, one of the parties making up Unity, vetoed the option.

-In July 2011, both components of the National Alliance agreed to intensify their links and to re-organize the National Alliance as a unitary party under the same name.
-On TB/LNNK's 17th and last delegate conference, 84 of 90 party representatives agreed with the merger, 3 opposed and 3 abstained.
+In July 2011, both components of the National Alliance agreed to re-organize the National Alliance as a unitary party under the same name.On TB/LNNK's 17th and last delegate conference, 84 of 90 party representatives agreed with the merger, 3 opposed and 3 abstained.